medialab/minet/docs/cli.md

                                 network-related issues.
 Defaults to `0`.
   --spoof-user-agent            Whether to use a plausible random "User-Agent"
                                 header when making requests.
+  --stateful-redirects          Whether to keep a cookie jar while redirecting
+                                and allowing self redirections that track state.
   -t, --threads THREADS         Number of threads to use.
 You can use `0` if you
                                 want the crawler to remain completely
                                 synchronous.
 Defaults to `25`.